henrysky/astroNN/docs/source/neuralnets/basic_usage.rst

     net = load_folder("trained_models_folder")

-NeuralNetMaster Class
+NeuralNetBase Class
 --------------------------------------

-NeuralNetMaster is the top level abstract class for all astroNN sub neural network classes.
-NeuralNetMaster define the structure of how an astroNN neural network class should look like.
+NeuralNetBase is the top level abstract class for all astroNN sub neural network classes.
+NeuralNetBase define the structure of how an astroNN neural network class should look like.

-NeuralNetMaster consists of a pre-training checking (check input and labels shape, cpu/gpu check and create astroNN folder for every run.
+NeuralNetBase consists of a pre-training checking (check input and labels shape, cpu/gpu check and create astroNN folder for every run.